mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Schedule/Schedules and Triggers.md

 # Schedule

-Last but not least stage of your trip through PowerFarm platform is to learn more about Schedule and Triggers 👇
+Last but not least stage of your trip through PowerFarm platform is to learn more about Schedules and Triggers 👇

 The schedule list contains all Jobs for which the user created Trigger: set the precise execution time and, in some cases, also determined the Job repetitions in defined periods and its finish date.